 Alternatively, enable the SerializedCarts mode programmatically by adding the following to your InitializeModule class:

-Note: You should run the scheduled job directly after switching to serializable carts.
+Note: You should run the scheduled job immediately after switching to serializable carts.
 After migrating legacy carts, the job is no longer visible in CMS admin view.